Manage Snap-To-Object using the CLI

 If you need to pause and resume the download process, use the command: weka cluster task pause / resume.
 To abort the download process, delete the downloaded filesystem directly.
 For details, see Background tasks.

 Due to the bandwidth characteristics and potential costs when interacting with remote object stores it is not allowed to download a filesystem from a remote object-store bucket.
 If a snapshot on a local object-store bucket exists, it is advisable to use that one.
-Otherwise, follow the procedure inRecover from a remote snapshot.
+Otherwise, follow the procedure inManage Snap-To-Object using the CLI.

 Manage synchronous snapshots